 Lineage & history

-In the world of Kung Fu, stories abound regarding history, lineage and origin of styles; complete with fact, fiction and a blurry line between and Northern Shaolin Kung Fu is not exempt from this habit.
+In the world of Kung Fu, stories abound regarding history (check out the Chinese History Podcasts, among our other Resources), lineage and origin of styles; complete with fact, fiction and a blurry line between and Northern Shaolin Kung Fu is not exempt from this habit.

 Here, we offer one of the more popular versions of our look into the past.

 When considering a lineage chart, it’s extremely important to hold in mind these ideas:

 - Within every line of a lineage, almost every single teacher taught many more than one single student

 (regardless of what a lineage chart says)